 • Butter.
 Opt for salted butter for the most flavor.
 You can use unsalted if needed, or leave it out and sub extra oil to avoid dairy.

 • Vegetables.
-As with most classic soup recipes, diced celery and carrots are essential.
+As with most classic soup recipes, diced onion, celery, and carrots are essential.
+(Go with a sweet onion first, then yellow or white if necessary.)

 • Garlic.
 Finely minced garlic adds so much depth!
-While garlic powder can be used, it will the flavor won’t be quite the same.
+While garlic powder can be used, the flavor won’t be quite the same.

 • Broth.
 Regular sodium chicken broth is best, but low sodium or vegetable broth can be subbed.
 Beef broth is not recommended because of its strong flavor.